-In summary, Prichard thinks it is a mistake to try to prove that being moral is for our own good, for the attempt presupposes that whether we ought to be moral
+In summary, Prichard thinks it is a mistake to try to prove that being moral is for our own good, for the attempt presupposes that whether we ought to be moral depends on whether being moral is prudent.
+But we need presuppose no such thing.
+Asking about these things does not commit us to reducing morality or moral motivation to mere prudence.
+This version of the question is no mistake.

-- 12. Perhaps this is why Prichard thought the connection between the sense of rightness and one's reason to be moral has to be "absolutely immediate".
-If anything intrudes between the two, one will no longer be doing the right thing for the right reason. - 13.
-Prudence involves acting in one's best interest simpliciter rather than acting in one's best interest because it is in one's best interest.
+12. Perhaps this is why Prichard thought the connection between the sense of rightness and one's reason to be moral has to be "absolutely immediate".
+If anything intrudes between the two, one will no longer be doing the right thing for the right reason.

+13. Prudence involves acting in one's best interest simpliciter rather than acting in one's best interest because it is in one's best interest.
 Otherwise, if we interpret prudence in the latter sense, prudence and morality exhibit a particularly uninteresting kind of incompatibility; the real issue about the overlap between moral and prudent behavior will inevitably resurface, cast in other terms.